dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Plan.md

 - Default flag enforcement per studyname not database-constrained → will need application-level validation in future UI
 - Combination name optional may lead to unlabeled combinations → display view provides auto-generated name fallback

+## Change Log Addition (2025-10-12 – Fix: Patient Remark mismatch on New Study due to Split parity)
+- Problem: Patient remark captured during New Study included trailing HTML markup compared to the PACS method "Get current patient remark" executed from SpyWindow.
+Root cause: headless `ProcedureExecutor.Split` lacked regex and escape support used by user-authored procedures, so the final split step was not applied.
+- Fix: Updated `ProcedureExecutor.Split` to achieve full parity with SpyWindow:
+  - Supports `re:`/`regex:` prefix to split using `Regex.Split` with Singleline | IgnoreCase.
+  - Supports C#-style escapes (e.g., `\n`, `\r\n`, `\t`) for literal separators via `Regex.Unescape`.
+  - Best-effort CRLF retry when only LF is provided but input uses Windows `\r\n`.
+  - Preserves Arg3 index behavior (select specific part) else joins with U+001F.
+- Effect: New Study automation now returns exactly the same `patient_remark` string as running the procedure in SpyWindow (after Trim).
+Example HTML tail ("</TR></TABLE></BR>...</HTML>") is no longer included when the procedure uses a regex split boundary.

+### Approach (Split parity)
+1) Port SpyWindow Split logic into `ProcedureExecutor` (regex mode, escape handling, CRLF retry).
+2) Keep existing Replace/GetHTML parity already implemented; no change to other ops.
+3) Do not alter persistence or PACS wrappers; fix contained to `ProcedureExecutor`.

+### Test Plan (Patient Remark Split)
+- Author a `GetCurrentPatientRemark` procedure in SpyWindow that ends with:
+  - `Split(Arg1=varN, Arg2=regex:</TR>\s*</TABLE></BR>\s*</CENTER>\s*</BODY>\s*</HTML>, Arg3=0)`
+- Run in SpyWindow → capture preview.
+- Run New Study automation with `GetPatientRemark` module → verify `PatientRemark` equals the SpyWindow result (string-equal after Trim()).
+- Verify non-regex separator with `\r\n` and only `\n` in Arg2 → both split correctly due to retry.

+### Risks / Mitigations
+- Regex patterns authored by users could be invalid → handled by returning `(regex error: ...)` preview in SpyWindow; in headless executor we safely return null part for that step.
+Users can adjust patterns in UI.
+- Potential behavior change for existing procedures relying on legacy behavior → documented; parity with UI is the intended contract.

 ## Change Log Addition (2025-10-12 – Auto/Generate Buttons and Proofread/Reportified Toggles)
 - Added auto toggles and generate buttons next to specified labels:
   - Chief Complaint (top/side top), Patient History (top/side top), Conclusion (top).